Book One: A SIMPLE ACT OF KINDNESS

 had gotten under his skin one too many times.
 I fought with

-weeks ago Mr. Murphy and I had another run-in.
-He was waiting
+weeks ago Mr. Murphy and I had a serious run-in.
+The

 "Young man, you have

 brought dishonor to this school.
 Your continued disregard

 unforgivable.
 Let me add your insolence towards me has